- B.A., History, University of Minnesota

 - Ph.D., East European and Russian History, University of Kansas

 As an undergraduate student at the University of Minnesota, Professor Berglund studied different countries of the communist world: the Soviet Union, the East European states, and China.
 When he entered his graduate program at the University of Kansas, he chose to do his primary work in East European and Russian history and a secondary field in Chinese history.
-While his research work has focused on Eastern Europe, taking him to the Czech Republic and the former Yugoslavia, he has always included content on China and East Asia in the courses that he’s taught.
+His research work has focused on Eastern Europe, taking him to the Czech Republic and the former Yugoslavia.
 Beginning in 2012, he took over teaching classes focusing on modern China and East Asia.